lffsantos/phone_bill/docs/api.md

         {
 	       "id":[integer]  // Record unique identificator;
-	       "type":[string]  // Indicate if it's a call "start" or "end" record; "timestamp":[string]  // The timestamp of when the event occured; "call_id":[integer]  // Unique for each call record pair; "source":[string]  // The subscriber phone number that originated the call; "destination":[string]  // The phone number receiving the call.
+	       "type":[string]  // Indicate if it's a call "start" or "end" record; "timestamp":[string]  // The timestamp of when the event occured (format 'YYYY-MM-DD HH:MM:SS'); "call_id":[integer]  // Unique for each call record pair; "source":[string]  // The subscriber phone number that originated the call; "destination":[string]  // The phone number receiving the call.